kubernetes/kubernetes/docs/admin/service-accounts-admin.md

   - User accounts are intended to be global.
 Names must be unique across all namespaces of a cluster, future user resource will not be namespaced).
     Service accounts are namespaced.
-  - Typically, a clusters User accounts might be synced from a corporate database, where new user account creation requires special privileges and is tied to complex business  processes.
+  - Typically, a cluster's User accounts might be synced from a corporate database, where new user account creation requires special privileges and is tied to complex business  processes.
 Service account creation is intended to be more lightweight, allowing cluster users to create service accounts for